ClericPy/ichrome/docs/WebAPP.md

 ## Important Notes

-- The service automatically manages Chrome processes, including a health-check and auto-restart (default: every 8 minutes per worker to prevent memory leaks).
+- The service automatically manages Chrome processes, including health checks and auto-restarts (default: every 8 minutes per worker to prevent memory leaks).
-- Use in trusted internal networks or add an authentication middleware for external access.
+- Use in trusted internal networks or add authentication middleware for external access.